BinzXD/Defeat-The-WItch/README.md

 Customize player sprites, tilesets, and level design to create your unique platformer experience.
 Documentation:
 Refer to the Wiki for detailed documentation and guidelines on using the template, implementing new features, and optimizing your game.

-## Contributions:
-Contributions are welcome!
-Whether you want to fix bugs, improve existing features, or add new functionality, feel free to fork the repository and submit pull requests.

-## License:
-This project is licensed under the MIT License - see the LICENSE file for details.

 ![Screenshot (1513)](https://github.com/BinzXD/Defeat-The-WItch/blob/main/Assets/Baground/New%20folder/Screenshot%202024-06-25%20015809.png)